DenisJ123/digital-rain-cpp/about.md

 title: About Project
 ---

 This project replicates the iconic "falling code" effect from The Matrix using Windows Console API and modern C++.
-Designed as a technical showcase, it demonstrates low-level console manipulation, real-time animation, and efficient memory management.
+Designed as both a technical showcase and nostalgic tribute, it demonstrates low-level console manipulation, real-time animation techniques, and efficient memory management in a constrained environment.

-## How I created my project
+## Project Architecture

 ### Console Control System

-To create animation in the console i had to control the,
+To create smooth animations in the Windows console, I implemented precise control over three key aspects:
-- Cursor positioning
+- **Cursor Positioning** - For targeted character placement
-- Text color
+- *Text Colouring* - To achieve the signature Matrix green
 - Screen buffer dimensions

 I done this by using this piece of code